puzzle/ng-user-auth/README.md

 User authentication and authorization module for AngularJS.

 This is work in progress, please be patient.
-I'll add a HOW TO USE section here as soon as the module is ready to be used.
+We'll add a HOW TO USE section here as soon as the module is ready to be used.